blue-yard/ethereum-blob-simulator/README.md

 ### Display Metrics

 1. **Key Statistics**
-   - Desired TPS (total theoretical throughput)
+   - TPS Demand - What would the TPS be if transactions were < $0.0001
    - Average transaction price
-   - Total ETH burnt per day
+   - Total ETH burnt per day, with yearly burn as a percentage in red.
    - Total USD value burnt per day

 2. **Real-time Graphs**
    - Blobs per block
    - Blob base fee in gwei
-   - Actual TPS achieved
+   - Current TPS

 ## Development